aws-samples/sample-agentic-ai-powered-sales-order-assistant-with-microsoft-teams-slack-integration/README.md

    3e,3f.
 AWS Secrets Manager to store system connection details and SAP system login credentials  for the service user.\
     3g.
 Using the OData URL generated in step 3b and system credentials in step 3f, business data is fetched from SAPsystem with the help of OData data protocol.\
     3h.
-Knowledge base is invoked to supplement information from SAP system if needed.\
+Knowledge Bases is invoked to supplement information from SAP system if needed.\
     3i.
 Finally, the Bedrock agent combines all the information and responds to the user query.\

 4. If the user query is related to shipping information, Bedrock agent invokes Non-SAP Logistic System action group.
     4a.
 Lambda executes the business logic for action group Logistics System.\
     4b.
 Dynamo DB that holds Logistic information about Sales Order.\
     4c.
-Bedrock Knowledge base to supplement information from Logistics  system.\
+Bedrock Knowledge Bases to supplement information from Logistics  system.\
     4d.
 Finally, the Bedrock agent combines all the information and responds to the user query.

 5. If the user queries general information from organization’s data, Bedrock Agent invokes this knowledge base